Hi, I am Ruud and I am a Phd student in the ICOS group.

 I have a background as a (bio)physicist; a master and bachelor degree in Physics at the Universities of Amsterdam (Vrije Univesiteit and Universiteit van Amsterdam).

-My main interest is the physics of life, because I am fascinated by how nature/natural selection has made interesting "ways" to cope with all kinds of different problems.
+My main interest is the physics of life, the way nature/natural selection has "made" solutions to cope with all kinds of different problems fascinates me.

 drastically affect its dynamics